This post was updated on July 8, 2020.

 How much would you spend on eligible payroll expenses in the eight weeks from when you get the loan?
-Will eligible payroll expenses account for 75% of the loan amount?
-If not, are you willing to pay 1% interest for two years to fund the PPL and do you have an eligible use for the proceeds?
+Will eligible payroll expenses account for 60% of the loan amount?
+If not, are you willing to pay 1% interest to fund the PPL and do you have an eligible use for the proceeds?

 Number of employees.
 If a business had 100 or fewer employees on average in 2019, then the Employee Retention Tax Credit is based on wages paid to all employees, regardless of whether they actually worked or not.
 If a business has more than 100 employees on average in2019, then the Employee Retention Tax Credit is allowed only for the wages paid to employees who did not work during the calendar quarter.

 If your business is laying off or furloughing staff and decides to move forward with a PPL or the tax credit, take into account the following:

 It is possible the PPL may not be forgiven (in part or in full).
 60% of the loan proceeds need to be used for payroll costs in order to be eligible to be forgiven.
 If a business has fewer employees compared to the prior year, the amount eligible for forgiveness will be reduced.
 If you’ve already laid off or furloughed staff and have a PPL, consider whether you will have funds to pay the staff after you’ve used up the proceeds from the loan.